asamy/ksm/README.md

 physically contiguous, otherwise if you enable interrupts by yourself, you might cause havoc if a preemption happens.
-- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so if any kind of stack detection functions will most likely fail.
+- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so if any kind of stack probing functions will most likely fail.
 - Single stepping `vmresume` or `vmlaunch` is invaluable, the debugger will never give you back control, for obvious reasons.